ionic-team/ionic-docs/docs/react/testing/introduction.md

 # Testing Ionic React

 This document provides an overview of how to test an application built with `@ionic/react`.
-It covers the basics of testing with React, as well as the specific tools and libraries used in `@ionic/react`.
+It covers the basics of testing with React, as well as the specific tools and libraries developers can use to test their applications.

 ## Introduction